gracebir/realtime-ride-share-track-app/README.md

     npm run dev
     ```

-## Video Demo
+## Live Demo

-Check out this video demo for a walkthrough of the application.
+Check out this [Live demo](https://realtime-ride-share-track-app.vercel.app/) for a walkthrough of the application.